Skip to main content

 Analyze Results

 View metric values per call in Call History, aggregate them in Reports, and organize everything in Dashboards.
+Group the calls you care about into Datasets for evaluation and comparison.

 Quick Start Examples

-const policy = await client.metricPolicy.create({
+const collector = await client.metricPolicy.create({

 name: 'Agent Response Time SLA',